Zerion API vs Allium: A Comprehensive Comparison

 Data coverage

-Zerion API provides wallet-centric data designed for user interfaces:
+Zerion API provides wallet-centric data designed for interfaces:

 • Interpreted transaction history with decoded operations (approve, swap, deposit, withdraw)